Haplogroup L0: Distribution

 L0 is found most commonly in Sub-Saharan Africa.
 It reaches its highest frequency in the Khoisan people at 73% on average.
 Some of the highest frequencies are: Namibia (!Xun) 79%, South Africa (Khwe/!Xun) 83%, and Botswana (!Kung) 100%.

 Haplogroup L0d is found among Khoisan groups of Southern Africa closer to the Khoid side with (following L0k) being more Sanid but is largely restricted to the Khoisan as a whole.
 L0d is also commonly found in sections of the Coloured population of South Africa and frequencies range from 60% to 71%.
 This illustrates the massive maternal contribution of Khoisan people to sections of the Coloured population of South Africa.

+Y-DNA haplogroup analysis shows that the paternal ancestry of the South African Coloured population is predominantly composed of lineages derived from Bantu-speaking African and European males.

 Haplogroups L0k is the second most common haplogroup in the Khoisan groups closer to the Sanid side with (following L0d) being more Khoid but is largely restricted to the Khoisan as a whole.
 Although the Khoisan associated L0d haplogroup were found in high frequencies in sections of the Coloured population of South Africa, L0k were not observed in two studies involving large groups of Coloured individuals.

 Haplogroup L0f is present in relatively small frequencies in Tanzania, East Africa among the Sandawe people of Tanzania.

 Haplogroup L0a is most prevalent in South-East African populations (25% in Mozambique).

 Among Guineans, it has a frequency between 1% and 5%, with the Balanta group showing increased frequency of about 11%.
 Haplogroup L0a has a Paleolithic time depth of about 33,000 years and likely reached Guinea between 10,000 and 4,000 years ago.
 It also is often seen in the Mbuti and Biaka Pygmies.
 L0a is found at a frequency of almost 25% in Hadramawt (Yemen).

 Haplogroup L0b is found in Ethiopia.